wlperry/umd_biostats/ecostats_lectures/lecture_12/12_01_lecture_powerpoint.pptx.md

 # Post F Test of the interaction

-What we need to do if the interaction is significant it test the overall interaction
+What we need to do if the interaction is significant is to test the overall interaction and ignore the main effects!!!

 ::: {.cell}